ferrellsl/QuikGrid/README.md

 BUILDING:

 If you're using Visual Studio 2019 or later, double-click the Visual Studio Solution file in the QuikGrid sub-folder and build the EXE.
 This app is a Microsoft Foundation Class (MFC) application so building a native Linux or MacOS version is probably out of the question without a significant re-write of the GUI code.
 It would be nice if some coding gurus out there removed the MFC dependencies and replaced them with something cross-platform such as QT, wxWidgets or even GTK.
 I currently have no plans to do so though.
 I'm happy running this on Windows.
-I have confirmed that this build of QuikGrid runs under Ubuntu 20 via Wine so it should also in theory run just as well under MacOS using Wine.
-I used the wine-devel release.
+I have confirmed that this build of QuikGrid runs under Ubuntu 22.10 via Wine so it should also in theory run just as well under MacOS using Wine.
+To obtain help file support under Wine, you will need to install Gecko.
+Download the appropriate version of Gecko from here:  https://wiki.winehq.org/Gecko Next, open a terminal in the location where you downloaded Gecko and type:  wine msiexec /i wine-gecko-2.xxxxx.msi Replace the x's with your version.
+In my case, that was wine-gecko-2.47.2-x86_64.msi

 ![alt text](https://github.com/ferrellsl/QuikGrid/blob/main/Screenshots/Quikgrid-Ubuntu.png?raw=true)